chloemurdock/chloemurdock.github.io/_posts/2020-11-22-michael-martin-of-the-haudenosaunees-extends-the-story-of-sky-woman-on-interfaith-friday.md

 title: Michael Martin of the Haudenosaunees extends the story of Sky Woman on Interfaith Friday
 date: 2020-08-03 04:33
-image: /images/screen-shot-2020-11-22-at-4.33.57-am.png
+image: /assets/images/posts/screen-shot-2020-11-22-at-4.33.57-am.png
 tags: CHQ
+category: the-chautauquan-daily
 ---
 Details in the story of creation depend on who is telling it among the [Haudenosaunee people](https://www.haudenosauneeconfederacy.com/who-we-are/) — comprised of the Senecas, Oneidas, Mohawks, Cuyahogas, Onondagas and the Tuscaroras.
 Michael Martin, an Onondaga who was named faithkeeper for his Onondaga Beaver clan in 2016, [gave Chautauqua his version](https://assembly.chq.org/the-womens-vote-centennial-and-beyond/videos/interfaith-friday-haudenosaunee) of the story for Week Five’s Interfaith Friday.

 The story of creation is passed down strictly through oral storytelling.

 “The point of oral interpretation, the beauty of it, is that it’s supposed to stay alive in terms of the current context of things, too — in terms of how people utilize this information, or how they’re supposed to,” Martin said.

 Institution Vice President of Religion and Senior Pastor Gene Robinson joined him in conversation on the [CHQ Assembly Video Platform](https://assembly.chq.org/) at 2 p.m.
 EDT Friday, July 31.
 Martin answered questions from the audience, who submitted questions through the *[www.questions.chq.org](http://www.questions.chq.org/)* portal and on Twitter with #CHQ2020.

 Martin is also executive director of the [Native American Community Services of Erie and Niagara Counties](http://www.nacswny.org/).
 But when his clan mother tapped him for the role of faithkeeper for his clan, his family, Martin said he felt ill-prepared.

 Robinson said this was a shared experience for many faith leaders.

 “Those who feel called to that never feel up to the job,” Robinson said.

 Martin started where [Beth Roach left off in the creation story of Sky Woman](https://chqdaily.com/2020/07/from-seeds-beth-roach-sprouts-stories-of-creation-history-and-nature/) in her Interfaith Lecture Series talk in Week One of the Chautauqua season.
 In Martin’s version, Sky Woman fell from the sky and landed on a turtle’s back.
 She gave birth to a daughter, and the daughter later gave birth to twin boys.
 She gave birth to the second son through her armpit, and died.

 Corn, beans and squash, known as the Three Sisters, bloomed from her grave.
 The three crops are still grown at the same time, richening the soil so they all grow stronger together.